 Around the same time RCV was adopted in Australia, cities in the United States began adopting RCV in earnest.
 Ashtabula, Ohio, became the first place in the United States to use RCV in 1915, using it to elect their city council.
 RCV spread through the rest of Ohio (to Cleveland, Cincinnati, Toledo, and Hamilton), and across the country to places like Boulder, Colorado; Kalamazoo, Michigan; Sacramento, California; and West Hartford, Connecticut.
 New York City adopted the multi-winner form for their city council and school board elections in 1936, spurring another 11 cities to quickly adopt RCV.

-This spate of adoption brought the number of RCV cities to two dozen, which were spread across 11 states by the early 1940s.
+This spate of adoption brought the number of RCV cities to two dozen, which were spread across six states by the early 1940s.
 However, even as adoption of RCV grew, repeal efforts succeeded in Cleveland, Hamilton, Michigan, and California.
 In the late 1940s and throughout the 1950s, repeal efforts continued.
 Politicians displaced by RCV, lack of organization amongst groups benefited by RCV, and a political climate

 Even after the American repeal efforts, international uses of RCV continued in places like Australia and Malta.
 New Zealand (1992), Scotland (2007), and Northern Ireland (1970s) also adopted RCV in either the multi-winner or both the multi- and single-winner form.
 RCV has seen a resurgence in American cities in the last two decades as places like Minneapolis, Minnesota; San Francisco, California; and Takoma Park, Maryland, have adopted both single-winner and multi-winner forms of RCV.
 The RCVRC held a webinar diving deeper in to this topic with Jack Santucci and Chris Hughes.
 Watch a recording of the webinar here.